 5 Common Air Conditioner Problems

 A properly functioning air conditioner isn’t just a luxury in the summertime.
 It’s essential.
 To keep your loved ones cool and comfortable in the heat, you should be sure to have a professional perform regular maintenance on your system.
-This will not only extend the life of your unit, it also makes sure you don’t experience any annoying interruptions to your air conditioning comfort.
+This will not only extend the life of your unit, but it also makes sure you don’t experience any annoying interruptions to your air conditioning comfort.

 At Hometech Environmental Ltd. in Aurora, we’re standing by to help with any air conditioner repairs, maintenance, or installations you may need.
 If you haven’t had your system looked at in a while, here are five of the most common air conditioner problems you should look out for in your home: